— Pulsing coral Australian spotted jellyfish Australian spotted jellyfish —

 The spotted jelly (Mastigias papua), lagoon jelly, golden medusa, or Papuan jellyfish, is a species of jellyfish from the Indo-Pacific oceans.
-Like corals, sea anemones, and other sea jellies, it belongs to the phylum Cnidaria.
-Mastigias papua is one of the numerous marine animals living in symbiosis with zooxanthellae, a photosynthetic alga.[2]
+Like corals, sea anemones, and other sea jellies, it belongs to the phylum Cnidaria, which possess stinging cells called cnidocytes.
+Mastigias papua is one of the numerous marine animals living in symbiosis with zooxanthellae, photosynthetic algae within the animal's tissues.[2]

 Taxonomy

-Five subspecies have been described, inhabiting separate marine lakes in the Palau group.[3]
+Five subspecies referred (cf.) to this species have been described, inhabiting separate marine lakes in the Palau group.[3]

 Description